-Alternatively, we can organize a SCUBA dive on zour last daz of sea kayaking.
+Alternatively, we can organize a SCUBA dive on your last day of sea kayaking.
 Just let us know and we will organise this for you.
 Additional costs per person - $170 (AUD)

 10. Apart from the sea-kayaking, snorkeling and scuba-diving, what else is there to do?

-Where do we start… there’s lying in hammocks, reading books, going fishing, swimming, beach-combing, meeting the locals, walking through forests, bird-watching, taking photos, exploring, playing beach volleyball, and coconut petanque, dining with friends, sharing stories, watching the sun set, playing guitars, gazing at stars, sleeping soundly....
+Where do we start… there’s lying in hammocks, reading, fishing, swimming, beach-combing, meeting the locals, walking through forests, bird-watching, taking photos, exploring, playing beach volleyball, and coconut petanque, dining under the stars, sharing stories, watching the sun set, playing guitars, gazing at stars, sleeping soundly....
 You’ll love it!

 11. Why don’t we visit Komodo Island itself?

 While the island of Komodo has Dragons on it, Rinca is a much better place to witness the Dragons.
 Furthermore, the seas around Komodo and Rinca are riddled with strong currents, whirlpools and mysterious swells and the stretches between Komodo and the Rangers Office are at time treacherous and too far to paddle to be enjoyable.
 It simply is too risky to paddle there taking into account various levels of skill and fitness of the group members.